Narcissistic parent: Children of narcissists

-Narcissism tends to play out intergenerationally, with narcissistic parents producing either narcissistic or codependent children in turn.
-While a self-confident parent, or good-enough parent, can allow a child their autonomous development, the narcissistic parent may instead use the child to promote their own image.
-A parent concerned with self-enhancement, or with being mirrored and admired by their child, may leave the child feeling like a puppet to the parent's emotional/intellectual demands.
+Narcissism tends to play out intergenerationally, with narcissistic parents producing either narcissistic or codependent children.
+While a self-confident parent, or good-enough parent, can allow a child autonomous development, the narcissistic parent may instead use the child to promote their own image.
+A parent concerned with self-enhancement, or with being mirrored and admired by their child, may leave the child feeling like a puppet to the parent's emotional and intellectual demands.